akhinos/cf4k8s-networking/README.md

 #### How egress is forwarded from the app container

+In contrast to bosh-deployed CF, there is no NAT gateway in cf-for-k8s.
+Moreover, there is no Istio egress-gateway, so egress traffic from an app is routed thought the sidecar and then directly to its destination outside the cluster.
-The `istio-init` init container configures IP tables in such a way that all outgoing traffic is routed to port 15001.
+The `istio-init` init container configures IP tables in such a way that all outgoing traffic is routed to port `15001`.
 There is a listener on this port that has `useOriginalDst` set to true which means it hands the request over to the listener that best matches the original destination of the request.
-If it can’t find any matching virtual listeners it sends the request to the PassthroughCluster which connects to the destination directly.
-For any address, where there is no special Istio config, e.g. for google.com:443, the PassthroughCluster is used.
+If it can’t find any matching virtual listeners it sends the request to the `PassthroughCluster` which connects to the destination directly.
+For any address, where there is no special Istio config, e.g. for google.com:443, the `PassthroughCluster` is used.

 `istioctl proxy-config listener  test-app-a-test-eb94aee321-0.cf-workloads --port 15001 -o json`
 ```yaml